stanford-cocolab/cocolab.stanford.edu/ndg-cv.md

 * "Why Can't Robots Understand Sarcasm?"
 The Atlantic, January 22, 2015.

-* “Think you’re punny?
-Computer that can tell how good a joke is.”
+* "Think you're punny?
+Computer that can tell how good a joke is."
 New Scientist, August 12, 2015.

-* “Call it Clement Droid: a machine that has a droll sense of humour.”
+* "Call it Clement Droid: a machine that has a droll sense of humour."
 The Times, August 15, 2015.

 ## Invited Presentations